3 Delusions Leaders Have When It Comes To Their Teams

 “Everything is fine with my team right now.
 We’re doing well.”
 Emma is the director of a boutique accounting firm.
 They’ve got a funky new office, with a new fit out, upgraded equipment, and a relaxation hangout zone.
 The atmosphere is buzzy.

 Emma could feel comfortable with the state of her team and the focus of the office.
 She’s got the right people on board, in a comfortable environment. #win

 This is the first delusion.

 Dale Carnegie and MSW did a study on over 1500 employees in the US and discovered 71% of employees are not fully engaged and $11 billion is lost annually to turnover.
-Read the report here.
+Read more here.

 Most leaders reading those statistics think they are the exception.
 That their team is somehow better than the rest.
 After all, you’re the leader, you’re smart, and you put a lot of effort in to your work.
 You and your team are different, and there’s no way you’ll be one of those toxic places.

 Here are the top 3 delusions leaders have when it comes to their team:

 1. “We’re all good.”